Moving from South Africa

 Gisele Abrianos: I'm thinking about growing our family here, we think it is better here, because we have the work life balance.

 John Evangelista: We spend a lot of time with our friends, and on the weekends we go outside, and we do camping as well with all of our other friends.
 And barbeques.

 Simon Shaw: Personally, we did it for the children and for their future, and we definitely think we've made the right decision.

 One of the most important things we can offer families from South Africa is the luxury of feeling safe.
 Of course we have crime, but we’re also a remarkably tolerant and easy-going society.

-In fact, the 2015 Global Peace Index which compares 158 countries for the risk of personal violence rated us the world’s fourth safest country, just after Iceland, Denmark and Austria.
-South Africa came in 136th.
+In fact, the 2017 Global Peace Index which compares 158 countries for the risk of personal violence rated us the world’s second safest country, just after Iceland, Denmark and Austria.
+South Africa came in 123rd.
 We count ourselves very lucky.